PBrockmann/wms-pyferret/README.md

 your variable in a fully pan-and-zoom environment.

 Slippy maps avoid the command-line typing and display loops and hopefully will help us on model analysis.
-Moreover, considering that nowdays models are becoming incredibily refined with sometimes resolutions at 1/12°.
+Moreover, considering that nowdays models are becoming incredibily refined with sometimes resolutions of 1/12°.
 That makes the pan/zoom navigation even more useful.

 Next steps: